Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

         // Optimizations that use SFINAE to only instantiate one
         // of two versions of a function.
-        //      simpleCopy()        Moves when no exceptions are guaranteed, otherwise copies.
+        //      simpleCopy()        Moves when no exceptions are guaranteed; otherwise, copies.
         //      clearElements()     When no destructor remove loop.
         //      copyAssign()        Avoid resource allocation when no exceptions guaranteed.
-        //                          ie. When copying integers reuse the buffer if we can
+        //                          ie. When copying integers, reuse the buffer if we can
         //                          to avoid expensive resource allocation.

         template<typename X>